f & g header logo

 Recordkeeping Requirements

-California law mandates employers to maintain specific employee records.
+California law mandates that employers maintain specific employee records.
 Here's what you need to know:

 • Employer Responsibilities for Maintaining Employee Records: Employers must keep accurate records of employee hours worked (including meal periods), wages paid, and any fringe benefits provided.